Africa Legal Aid Champions the Review of the Kampala Amendments on the Crime of Aggression

 • Africa and the ICC: Engaging North African and Francophone Countries, Tunis, 14-15 November 2013, in cooperation with Arab Institute of Human Rights and Avocats Sans Frontières Suisse, see the pictorial report here and the French narrative report here

-• Africa and the ICC: 10 years on, Arusha, 28 February-1 March 2013, in cooperation with the International Legal Assistance Consortium (ILAC), the Commonwealth Secretariat, the International Bar Association (IBA) and with the support of the International Criminal Tribunal for Rwanda (ICTR), see here
+• Africa and the ICC: 10 years On, Arusha, 28 February-1 March 2013, in cooperation with the International Legal Assistance Consortium (ILAC), the Commonwealth Secretariat, the International Bar Association (IBA) and with the support of the International Criminal Tribunal for Rwanda (ICTR), see here

 • The International Criminal Court (ICC) in a Politically Divided World, Gaborone, 21-22 October 2011, in cooperation with the Commonwealth Secretariat and the International Legal Assistance Consortium (ILAC), see here